More cookie decorating techniques? Yes! You hit the extra jackpot!

 1. cookie stenciling with royal icing (leaves that lovely raised look)

-2. stenciling with your airbrush system
+2. stenciling with your airbrush system (see this handy cordless airbrush)

 3. silk-screen cookie stencils